Goat Canyon Trestle: History

 The Carrizo Gorge Railway resumed service on the line after repairs were completed in 2004.
 Pacific Southwest Railway Museum provided trips on the railroad from Campo.
 In 2008, the Desert line, which includes track north of Mexico including Carrizo Gorge closed indefinitely for repairs, ending revenue rail usage of the trestle.
 In early 2017, tunnel Number 6 near the trestle collapsed, and the route was obstructed.
 In January 2018, Baja California Railroad assessed the line hoping to repair it to allow it to return to operation, but efforts to repair the line had been abandoned by 2021.
 The trestle remains a popular destination for hikers.

 Surrounding environment

 Goat Canyon is a valley in San Diego County, California.
-One feature of the canyon is it has a dry waterfall.
-The land, which forms the canyon, is crystalline basement.
-Since at least the 1970s, there has been a population of bighorn sheep, an endangered species, living near the trestle.
-Another endangered species in the area of the trestle is the Bell's vireo.
+One feature of the canyon is a dry waterfall.
+The land that forms the canyon is crystalline basement.
+Since at least the 1970s, there has been a population of bighorn sheep, living near the trestle.
+Another endangered species in the area of the trestle is the Bell's vireo, a songbird.
 During a desert bloom, which occurred in 2017, monkey flowers were observed flowering in the canyon.